Lets face it—our lives would have been so much easier if our parents had taught us about conscious creation from the

 8. Never use LOA to shame your kids (or yourself)

-People have been known to use the law of attraction as a hammer.
+People have been known to use the law of attraction as a weapon.
 “Why did you create this?” is a question that you should never ask your child.

 Adults can handle that question, kids cannot.
 And even as adults, it should never be asked in the midst of crisis.

 Conscious creation is a skill we will all work at for the rest of our lives.
 And sometimes we will mis-create—because we’re human.

 When your kid mis-creates, teach them to forgive themselves, to look inward for why they might have allowed it (if appropriate–depending upon their emotional maturity), and to choose again.

 9. Introduce them to their unseen friends

 Your kids may surprise you in their ease and ability to connect with their higher self, counselors, and soul.
 Gently and lovingly introduce these concepts to them.
 Perhaps take them through a short, guided visualization.

 And remind them often that they have unseen friends helping them, watching out for them, and loving them.
 Encourage your kids to connect with their unseen friends often and to form relationships with them.
 It will serve them for the rest of their lives.

 10. Expect your kids to teach you a thing or two

 Your kids may be better at conscious creation than you’ve ever been.
 They haven’t had the forceful separation that you had from the truth, but also, kids these days are different.
 They hold more light, they remember more, and many have less damage than their parents and grandparents.

 Let the practice of conscious creation be a light, fun and joyful custom in your family.
 Your entire family (not to mention the planet) will benefit.